ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

 They could request an extra lobby before January 16, 23:59 UTC.
    - **A team that does not pick a lobby after the last lobby start will be considered disqualified.**
 2. All bracket stages will be held between Saturday 0:00 and Sunday 23:59 (UTC).
-   - Other times may be available upon request.
+   - Additional times may be available upon request.
 3. **Reschedules will only be considered if both teams agree to a time and communicate it to the coordinator before Thursday at 23:59 UTC of the week the match is to take place.**
-   - If a team needs to reschedule, the captain may make their request **at least 24 hours** (48 hours recommended) before their match in the reschedule channel.
+   - If a team needs to reschedule, the captain must submit their request in the reschedule channel at least 24 hours (48 hours recommended) before the match.
    - **Do not ask for a reschedule unless it is absolutely needed.
 The coordinator reserves the right to deny any rescheduling request.**
    - Late reschedule requests will not be accepted under any circumstances.
    - For emergency reschedules due to the unavailability of both teams, they may be handled on a case-by-case basis.
 Rescheduling approval is not guaranteed.